MclPio/mclpio.github.io/_posts/2025-08-06-is-the-golden-age-for-software-developers-over.md

 ## Conclusion

 The data reveals a software development job market that has undergone a significant contraction since the boom of 2020-2021, driven by macroeconomic shifts and the industry-wide adoption of AI.
 For early-career developers, this new landscape doesn't just demand a polished resume; it demands undeniable proof of skill.
-The hard truth is that in a market this competitive, standing out isn't just an advantage—it's a prerequisite for survival.
+The hard truth is that in a market this competitive, standing out isn't just an advantage; it's a prerequisite for survival.
 Focusing on tangible accomplishments through open source and personal projects is no longer optional; it's the most pragmatic strategy for building a career that can weather this storm.

 <!-- ## Join the Discussion